The fundamentals of custom app development for Microsoft Teams

 Microsoft Teams has become an integral part of the modern enterprise ecosystem.
 With its user base exceeding 320 million monthly active users, the platform’s value extends far beyond simple communication.
 In particular, it enables organizations to develop custom applications for their workflows in Microsoft 365.
 In this article, we’ll discuss how employees can create and use Teams apps, in this way, adjusting the platform to their needs and goals.

-The foundation of Teams development lies in its several major capabilities.
-In this section, we’ll discuss tabs, bots, adaptive cards, task modules, and message extensions.
-These components provide different ways to integrate functionality into Teams, from simple web pages embedded as tabs to complex AI-powered bots automating tasks.
+The foundation of Teams development is built on five core capabilities: tabs, bots, adaptive cards, task modules, and message extensions.
+These components define how functionality is extended inside Teams, ranging from embedded web pages to AI-powered bots that automate tasks and support workflows in real time.
 Here is a closer look at each of them:

 On top of that, Teams apps integrate with other tools in the Microsoft 365 suite.
 This integration allows users to access and share files from SharePoint and OneDrive directly within Teams, co-author documents in real time with Office Online apps, as well as schedule and join meetings through Outlook.
 Besides, Teams apps can leverage data from other Microsoft 365 services like Planner and To Do.
 This interconnected ecosystem enables employees to stay within the familiar Microsoft 365 environment and minimizes the need to switch between different applications.

-In order to build Microsoft Teams apps, you’ll need a few essential tools and accounts.
-First, a work or school Microsoft 365 account is mandatory, as personal accounts cannot be used.
-You’ll also need a development environment like Visual Studio 2022 or Visual Studio Code, along with the knowledge of Node.js.
-Microsoft Edge or Google Chrome are the preferable web browsers for the development of new applications.
+A work or school Microsoft 365 account is mandatory, as personal accounts cannot be used.
+You’ll also need a development environment like Visual Studio 2022 or Visual Studio Code, along with knowledge of Node.js.
+Microsoft Edge or Google Chrome are the preferred browsers for developing new applications.

-Moreover, if you plan to use any cloud resources for your app, you’ll need an Azure subscription.
-While not strictly required, familiarity with the Teams Toolkit extension for Visual Studio Code can step up the development process.
-Finally, having a basic understanding of Microsoft Teams’ capabilities and APIs will be helpful in designing and implementing your app effectively.
+Moreover, if you plan to use cloud resources for your app, you’ll need an Azure subscription.
+While not strictly required, familiarity with the Teams Toolkit extension for Visual Studio Code can streamline the development process.
+Finally, a basic understanding of Microsoft Teams capabilities and APIs will help you design and implement your app effectively.

 Microsoft Teams app templates are pre-built blueprints for apps within Teams that simplify the development process and provide a head start for various functionalities.
 These templates cover different scenarios, from employee engagement to task management, and can be easily customized to fit specific needs.
 They offer a range of complexities, including simple no-code options for those without programming experience and more advanced ones for experienced developers.
 Along with clear instructions and source code, these templates can be found on GitHub, as shown in the example below: